PTSD: National Center for PTSD

 This may sound difficult at first, but writing about the trauma may help you cope with emotions like anger, sadness and guilt.
 Towards the end of therapy, you and your provider will focus on some specific areas of your life that may have been affected by the trauma, including your sense of safety, trust, control, self-esteem, and intimacy.

 How Long Does Treatment Last?

-CPT usually takes 12 weekly sessions, so treatment lasts about 3 months.
+CPT usually involves 12 weekly sessions (so treatment lasts about 3 months), but this can vary.
 Sessions are 60 to 90 minutes each.
 You may start to feel better after a few sessions.
 And the benefits of CPT often last long after your final session with your provider.

 What Are the Risks?

-The risks of doing CPT are mild to moderate discomfort when talking or writing about trauma-related memories or beliefs.
+It may be difficult to talk or write about trauma-related memories or beliefs, especially at first.
 These feelings are usually brief and people tend to feel better as they keep doing CPT.
 Most people who complete CPT find that the benefits outweigh any initial discomfort.

 Group or Individual?

 CPT can be done individually, where you meet one-to-one with a provider.
 CPT can also be done in a group with one or two providers and about 6-10 other people who also have PTSD.
 However, there is more research evidence supporting individual CPT than group CPT.

 Will I Talk in Detail about My Trauma?